Linear Aggregation in Tree-based Estimators: The Splitting Algorithm

 To find an $s^*$ that satisfies (\ref{eq:ridgeSplittingProblem}), it would be enough to exhaustively search through the set $S = \{X_i[\f] : 1 \le i \le n\}$.
-However, if feature $\f$ is continuous, then there are $n$ potential splitting points.
-Fitting a ridge regression in both parts and computing the RSS for each potential splitting point thus requires at least $n^2$ steps.
-This is too slow for most data sets, since the splitting algorithm is applied up to $d n$ times when constructing a single regression tree.
+However, there are $n$ potential splitting points.
+Naively fitting a ridge regression to both sides for each potential splitting point requires at least $\Omega(n^2d^2)$ many steps.
+This is too slow for most data sets, since the splitting algorithm is applied up to $d n$ times for a single regression tree.
+In order to remedy this, we have developed an algorithm for evaluating all of the potential splitting points in a quasilinear runtime in $n$.